Groß Pankow (Prignitz)

 Groß Pankow (Prignitz) is a municipality in Prignitz district, Brandenburg, Germany.
 The municipality was formed in 2001 from the union of municipalities of the former Amt of Groß Pankow/Prignitz and some in Amt Pritzwalk-Land.
 Amt Groß Pankow/Prignitz was then dissolved.

+From 1815 to 1945, the constituent localities of Groß Pankow were part of the Prussian Province of Brandenburg.
+From 1952 to 1990, they were part of the Bezirk Potsdam of East Germany.

 Groß Pankow is connected via German Federal Highway B 189 to the cities of Pritzwalk, Perleberg, Wittenberge and Magdeburg.